bvbohnen/X3_Customizer/Documentation.md

   * Set_Path

-       Sets the pathing to be used for file loading and writing.
+       Sets the paths to be used for file loading and writing.

        * path_to_x3_folder
          - Path to the X3 base folder, where the executable is located.
          - Can be skipped if path_to_addon_folder provided.
        * path_to_addon_folder
          - Path to the X3 AP addon folder.
          - Can be skipped if path_to_x3_folder provided.
        * path_to_output_folder
          - Optional, path to a folder to place output files in.
          - Defaults to match path_to_x3_folder, so that outputs are directly readable by the game.
        * path_to_source_folder
          - Optional, alternate folder which contains source files to be modified.
          - Maybe be given as a relative path to the "addon" directory, or as an absolute path.
          - Files located here should have the same directory structure as standard games files, eg. 'source_folder/types/Jobs.txt'.
        * path_to_log_folder
          - Path to the folder to place any output logs in, or to read prior output logs from.
          - Maybe be given as a relative path to the "addon" directory, or as an absolute path.
          - Defaults to 'x3_customizer_logs'.
          - This should not be changed between runs, since recognition of results from a prior customizer run depends on reading the prior run's log file.
        * summary_file
          - Name for where a summary file will be written, with any transform results, relative to the log folder.
          - Defaults to 'X3_Customizer_summary.txt'.
        * log_file
          - Name for where a json log file will be written, including a summary of files written.
          - This is also the file which will be read for any log from a prior run.
          - Defaults to 'X3_Customizer_log.json'.
+       * enable_TC_mode
+         - Bool, if True then the target X3 version will be Terran Conflict instead of Albion Prelude.
+         - All files which would have been placed in the addon folder will now be placed in the base x3 folder.
+         - Note: not all transforms have been tested for TC compatability.